OpenTechInternational/opentechinternational.github.io/src/content/initiatives/water-systems-digital-transformation.md

 The engagement typically includes:
 * Evaluating your current technical systems
 * Identifying immediate opportunities for digital enhancement
-* Possibly implementing targeted solutions that address pressing needs
+* Implementing targeted solutions that address pressing needs

 Partners who join during this foundational research phase will help shape our development roadmap and receive priority support as we move into implementation.